kimz-Q/CCF-Proposal.-Qubic-ambassador-program-S5/Ambassador Program S5 Proposal.md

 4. Strengthens institutional and educational footholds (universities, incubators, dev groups).

-The season covers a period of 2 months with a possible extension if the Qubic price further appreciates.
-We have cut our budget about 10K less than S4 as we understand PA conditions not favorable at the moment.
+**The season covers a period of 2 months with a possible extension if the Qubic price further appreciates as Novmeber is already closing  we are aming to cover January as well so we can cover 2 months period and we shall bare Novmeber expenese and it can be recovered incase price appreciation .
+We have cut our budget about 10K less than S4 as we understand PA conditions not favorable at the moment.**

 **Link to full proposal (incl ambassador introduction, governance, CL and workgroup requirements):**
 [Google Doc - Full Proposal](https://docs.google.com/document/d/1_h-6Aa0sXAha8cbaf3CWvIK60l80IOj3TXuKGKg3zxY/edit?usp=sharing)